Germany: Opel plant to shut over global chip shortage | DW | 30.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The plant in Eisenach will be shut until at least the beginning of 2022, a spokesman said.
+The plant in Eisenach will close until at least the beginning of 2022, a spokesperson said.
 Germany's key auto industry had been hit hard by shortages exacerbated by the pandemic.

 German automaker Opel announced on Thursday that it will temporarily shut down a plant in the city of Eisenach by next year.
 Employees will be furloughed until the factory reopens, something the company says it hopes to do by early next year.

-The reason they gave is the global lack of microchips created in part by supply chain shutdowns and labor shortages brought on by the COVID-19 pandemic.
+The reason given was the global lack of microchips created in part by supply chain shutdowns as well as labor shortages brought on by the COVID-19 pandemic.

-Opel find itself "in an exceptional situation due to the continuing pandemic and the worldwide shortage of semiconductors," a spokesman said.
+Opel finds itself "in an exceptional situation due to the continuing pandemic and the worldwide shortage of semiconductors," a spokesperson said.

 Even after cutbacks, Opel remains one of the most important employers in the eastern state of Thuringia, where Eisenach lies.

 Germany, like many countries around the world, is grappling with a lack of raw materials such as plastics, metals, and lumber.
-This has struck car manufacturing, one the country's most profitable industries, particularly hard, especially the scarcity of semiconductors that are needed for both conventional and electric cars.
+This has heavily affected car manufacturing, one of the country's most profitable industries, in particular, due to the scarcity of semiconductors that are needed for both conventional and electric cars.

-Earlier this year, auto giant Volkswagen announced that it was scaling back production at its flagship plant in Wolfsburg.
+Earlier this year, automotive giant Volkswagen announced that it was scaling back production at its flagship plant in Wolfsburg.